tk87-hono/data_analytics_24_4-Capstone_Movie_Group/README.md

 ## 2. Merging the initial three data tables

-Next, we need to combine our information on number of tickets sold from The Numbers the European Audiovisual Observatory with information on each movie from IMDB.
+Next, we need to combine our information on number of tickets sold from The Numbers and the European Audiovisual Observatory with information on each movie from IMDB.
 The only overlapping columns to merge with are _Movie Title_ and _Release Year_.
 Since both do not match perfectly between the three sources
-(some movies had were documented with other names or using other symbols), we write a function performing lots of string formations.
+(some movies are documented with other names or using other symbols), we write a function performing lots of string formatting.

 [2.0_table-merge_additional-data.ipynb](2.0_table-merge_additional-data.ipynb)
 - we create a new seperate table containing additional titles for each movie
-- goal is to have more title to compare with when merging thereby increase the number of successfully merged rows
+- goal is to have more titles to compare with when merging thereby increase the number of successfully merged rows

 [2.1_table-merge_part1.ipynb](2.1_table-merge_part1.ipynb)
 - finally, after applying the function, we are left with roughly 300 movies that can not find there match in the IMDB dataset